buswedg/dataquest/Python Programming/If Statements and Loops/ISaL_template.md

 We know the lowest crime rate, and we know how to search through lists.
 Let's combine the knowledge to find out the city with the lowest crime rate.

+####Instructions

+Assign the city with the lowest crime rate to city.

 ```python
 # We know that the lowest crime rate is 0.
 # We need to find the corresponding value in the first column -- the city with the lowest crime rate.
 f = open('data/crime_rates.csv', 'r')
 data = f.read()
 rows = data.split('\n')